Lexus ES300H Valuation: 92 used car listings analysed

 Used Lexus ES300H

-Factors that affect the depreciation of a Lexus ES300H:
+Factors that affect the appreciation of a Lexus ES300H:

-Depreciation is an important part of calculating the total cost of owning a Lexus ES300H.
-In addition to the monthly depreciation of £32, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Lexus ES300H.
+In addition to the monthly appreciation of £5, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 How much does a used Lexus ES300H cost?
 Prices, ratings and depreciation by model year